Thank you for joining us for the

 Since its inception in 1953, the Fair has grown from 39 participants to more than 1,000 students competing at the school level for a chance to advance to the county-wide competition.
-This Fair was open to qualifying Lancaster County students in grades 7-12.
+This Fair is open to qualifying Lancaster County students in grades 7-12.
 The North Museum Science & Engineering Fair is aligned with the Intel International Science & Engineering Fair, the world's largest pre-college science competition, and adheres to its rules and regulations.
-This year, 400 approved students will compete in the NMSEF, and our TWO SENIOR CHAMPIONS will compete in Los Angeles May 11 -16!
+Last year, 400 approved students competed in the NMSEF.

 Congratulations to the 2014 Winners!

 From left to right: Maya Rao, Jenny Eurich, Matthew Campagna, Sophia Buckwalter and Stephanie Hall

 Grand Champion: Matthew Campagna, 11, Lancaster Catholic HS, The Engineering and Programming of a Robotic Exoskeletal Joint Enhancement Apparatus

 Senior Champion: Jenny Eurich, 12, Elizabethtown HS, Are Sialic Acid Levels Altered in GM3 Synthase Deficiency: Comparison to Ganglioside GM3 Levels in Amish Infantile Epilepsy Syndrome?

 Senior Reserve Champion: Maya Rao, 11, Hempfield HS, Rapid Testing for Coliform Bacteria Using Nanotechnology